Customizing Table of Contents Title in PDF Documents

 Introduction

-This tutorial shows how to customize table of contents (TOC) title in PDF documents created by the AutoBookmark™ plug-in for the Adobe® Acrobat®.
-This tutorial focuses entirely on title customization, see the following tutorial for the instructions on how to automatically generate table of contents from PDF bookmarks.
+This tutorial shows how to customize table of contents (TOC) titles in PDF documents created by the AutoBookmark™ plug-in for the Adobe® Acrobat®.
+This tutorial focuses entirely on title customization, see the following tutorial for the instructions on how to automatically generate table of contents from PDF bookmarks or from a plain text file.

 There are two ways to customize a TOC title: